 |Alcohols are mostly colourless, and they usually exist in the liquid state.||Phenols are colourless solids that usually exist as crystals at STP.|

 |Alcohols show no impact or reaction during tests as they are mostly neutral.||Phenol can change litmus paper red as they are acidic in nature.|

-These are some of the differences between alcohol and phenol.
-To know more about different types of alcohols and other chemistry topics you can keep visiting BYJU’s or download our app for interesting content and learning experience.
+These are some differences between alcohol and phenol.
+To know more about different types of alcohols and other chemistry topics you can keep visiting BYJU’S or download our app for interesting content and learning experience.